 Up next, it is restaurant time.
 Three of Hollywood’s oldest and best restaurants are near the Egyptian, the first being Pig ‘N Whistle, located to your left as you exit the Egyptian courtyard.
 Pig ‘N Whistle opened in 1927 and catered to the Egyptian moviegoers in a time before theaters had concession stands.
 Due to its design and location, this restaurant was a popular celebrity hangout back in the day.
-The food is delicious, and it isn’t too expensive either.
+The food is good, and it isn’t too expensive either.

 Continuing down Hollywood Blvd, the next few blocks contain some of the best and most eclectic shopping in Los Angeles.
 Theaters, clubs, comedy clubs, prop and toy stores, wig shops, sex shops, bars, restaurants, souvenir shops, book stores, clothing and lingerie stores, tattoo parlors, drug paraphernalia, you name it, it is here.
 So browse around, buy something silly, and have fun.
 Be sure to check out Larry Edmund’s Bookstore, opened in 1938 and currently containing 500,000+ photographs, 6,000+ posters, and 20,000+ books dedicated to film and theater.
 Also worth noting is the William Stromberg Clock, located on the corner of Hollywood and Wilcox advertising Stromberg Jewelers since 1927.
 And finally, on Hudson just north of Hollywood is the Mural to Delores Del Rio, honoring early Hollywood’s greatest Mexican-American actress.